nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/04_Telos.md

     - Twenty-five credits it is, then.
     - Batu Rem.
     - I'll be going now.
 [End Dialog]
+- Go back to see Green -> Batu
-- Transit back to residential
+- Back to residential

 [< Previous Page](./03_Telos.md) |
 [Back to the Index](../index.md) |